-She has presented her solo and collaborative work at Nhà San Collective (Hanoi, Vietnam), the Museum of Contemporary Art in Chicago, PS1 MoMA (Queens), the New Museum (New York City), Queens Museum, the National Gallery in Prague through the 2005 International Prague Art Biennial, The Kitchen (New York City), Eyebeam Art & Technology Center (New York City), Madison Museum of Contemporary Art, Yerba Buena Center for the Arts (San Francisco), EFA Project Space (New York City), Vox Populi (Philadelphia), Momenta Art (New York City), and SPACES Cleveland, amongst many other artist-run and non-profit spaces.
-She is the recipient of the 2011 Rhizome Commission (with Fantastic Futures), has been in residence through the Lower Manhattan Cultural Council, SOMA Mexico, the Camargo Foundation, Oxbow, Millay Colony, Provisions Library, Sàn Art, and LATITUDE.
+She has recently presented her solo and collaborative work at VISUAL (Carlow, Ireland), Nhà San Collective (Hanoi, Vietnam), the Museum of Contemporary Art in Chicago, PS1 MoMA (Queens), the New Museum (New York City), Queens Museum, The Kitchen (New York City), Eyebeam Art & Technology Center (New York City), Yerba Buena Center for the Arts (San Francisco), EFA Project Space (New York City), Vox Populi (Philadelphia), Momenta Art (New York City), and SPACES Cleveland, amongst many other artist-run and non-profit spaces.
+She is the recipient of the 2011 Rhizome Commission (with Fantastic Futures), has been in residence through the Lower Manhattan Cultural Council, SOMA Mexico, Oxbow, Millay Colony, Provisions Library, Sàn Art, LATITUDE, and the Chicago Artists Coalition.
 She has taught at the Museum of Modern Art, Pratt Institute, and Parsons the New School for Design.
 She organizes an artist lecture series in partnership with the Union of Vietnamese Youth in France.